RuggedRadius/Arduino-Coloured-Temperature-Sensor/README.md

 ## Instructions
 * Download and open the project in Arduino.
-* Alter Pin definitions are required.
+* Alter Pin definitions as required.
 * Upload to Arduino.

 ## Usage